 You may think a drunk driving arrest will never happen to you.
 However, DUIs occur all the time to people from all walks of life.
-One minute you’re enjoying a few glasses of wine with dinner and the next you’re behind bars.
-When this happens, it’s natural to worry about the penalties you may face and the effect a drunk driving charge can have on your future.
-That’s why it’s important to hire an experienced, highly-skilled DUI defense attorney to protect your rights.
+One minute you are enjoying a few glasses of wine with dinner and the next you are behind bars.
+When this happens, it is natural to worry about the penalties you may face and the effect a drunk driving charge can have on your future.
+That is why it is important to hire an experienced, highly-skilled DUI defense attorney to protect your rights.

-I’m Attorney Jalal J. Dallo and I provide tough representation to people facing DUI charges throughout Oakland County.
-I’ve handled all manner of drunk driving cases, which means I can determine what legal approach will result in the best outcome for your situation.
-I understand how embarrassing a DUI arrest can be.
-That’s why I’ll fight hard to get your punishment reduced so you can get on with your life.
+Attorney Jalal J. Dallo provides tough representation to people facing DUI charges throughout Oakland County.
+He handles all manner of drunk driving cases and can determine what legal approach will result in the best outcome for your situation.
+DUI arrests can be extremely difficult and embarrassing.
+That is why an Oakland DUI defense attorney will fight hard to get your punishment reduced so you can get on with your life.

 DUI Laws in the State of Michigan

 In Michigan, the crime of driving under the influence is also referred to as “Operating While Intoxicated” (OWI).
-It’s important to understand that a DUI and OWI are the same thing.
-In addition, this charge doesn’t only pertain to alcohol intoxication.
-A DUI can result if you’re under the influence of drugs as well.
+It is important to understand that a DUI and OWI are the same thing.
+In addition, this charge does not only pertain to alcohol intoxication.
+A DUI can result if you are under the influence of drugs as well.
 There are three primary violations a police officer will look for when they pull over a driver.
 These include:

 - A Blood Alcohol Concentration (BAC) of 0.08% or higher.

 - Physical impairment due to either alcohol, drugs, or an intoxicating substance.

 - An extremely high BAC of 0.17% or higher, which can lead to you being charged with a “super drunk” offense.